alicehe2003/ImageEditor/README.md

 Emscripten compiles C++ functions into WASM, which is then called by JS.

+WASM modules run in a sandbox environment isolates from the rest of the system, hence cannot access anything outside their own memory space.
+In this case, JS and C++ cannot directly share the same memory space or allow direct memory manipulation.
+All "communication" is achieved through allocating some memory, then copying data from that memory space.
+This is a security feature that prevents malicious code from accessing sensitive resources or interfering with other parts of the application.

 ### Emscripten

 Emscripten is an open-source compiler toolchain that allows you to compile C and C++ code into WASM, so it can run effectively in web browser.